giulianopz/programming/README.md

   # Java back-end web development

-  Just a raw list, based on my personal (and limited) experience, meant to offer a roughly sketched learning path to get into Java with a focus on server-side programming for the web: it tries to mention the most relevant concepts and tools a newbie can encounter in his/her work routine as a (Java) developer[^1].
-The last sections goes well beyond Java.
+  Just a raw list, based on my personal (and limited) experience, meant to offer to the adventurous learner a roughly sketched learning path to get into back-end (or server-side) programming for the web in Java: it tries to mention the most relevant **concepts** and **tools** a newbie can encounter in his/her work routine as a developer[^1].
+The last sections goes well beyond Java, which is just the typical entry-point programming language for many people in enterprise software development.

   Below you can find a visual summary of the main topics mentioned in this list:
   ```mermaid